lishaoxia1985/civ-map-generator/README.md

    This project only supports to generate fractal and pangaea map. we will add more map generation algorithm in the future.
 2. **No support to square grid**
    This project only supports hex grid.
 We will add support to square grid in the future.
-3. **The algorithm to add rivers is not perfect**
-   The algorithm to add rivers is not perfect.
-We should tackle with the situation when river flows to the edge of map.

 ## Future Plans